 - Family-friendly mud run – Create a down-and-dirty obstacle course and invite the kids to dive in.

-- Sponsor a child – Donors give money, but they also get the chance to develop a relationship with the child they sponsor and see the positive impact of their generosity.
+- Sponsor a child – Donors can develop a relationship with the child they sponsor and see the positive impact of their generosity.

-- Mentorship auction — Set up bidding for one-on-one chat sessions with thought leaders or participating celebrities.
-The conversations can happen remotely, thanks to the plethora of video chat tech.
+- Mentorship auction – Host bidding for video calls with thought leaders or celebrities.

-- Dare fundraiser — Sponsor a social dare contest in which participants agree to do outlandish things if sponsors contribute a certain amount of money.
+- Dare fundraiser – Participants perform outlandish dares if sponsors contribute a certain amount of money.

-- 50/50 raffle — At the end of the day, the winner gets half the pot, and the other half goes to your charity of choice.
+- 50/50 raffle – The winner gets half the pot.
+The other half goes to charity.

-- Donations on your event page — Make it easy for people to give even if they can’t attend your event with donation buttons on your event page.
+- Donations on your event page – Consider awarding sponsorship levels for fundraising events with donation buttons on your event page.

-- Themed t-shirts – Partner with a local artist or personality to create a one-off t-shirt to support your cause.
-You don’t have to pay for a big print run up front.
-Instead, spread the word about the memorable merch via social media.
+- Themed t-shirts – Partner with a local artist to create a one-off t-shirt to support your cause.
 T-shirts ship straight to your donors when the fundraiser is over.

 How to drive donations at your event

-Now that you’re armed with a host of ideas for your next fundraising event, how can you make sure it’s driving donations?
-The answer could be as simple as finding the right technology.
-Learn how technology can be used to reduce your resources and maximise donations (without blowing your budget!) with our free guide: Technology for Non Profit & Fundraising Events or check out our pricing packages here to get started.
+Now that you’re armed with a host of unique ways to fundraise for your next event, how can you make sure it’s driving donations?
+The answer could be as simple as finding the right event fundraising platform.
+Learn how technology can be used to reduce your resources and maximise donations (without blowing your budget!) with our free guide to technology for non-profit and fundraising events or check out our pricing packages here to get started.